coinfloor/API/WEBSOCKET-README.md

 ```

 `id` is the numeric identifier of the order.

+`tonce` is the tonce given in the `PlaceOrder` command that opened the order, or **null** if that command did not specify a tonce.
+It is present only if the recipient of the notification is the owner of the order.

 `base` and `counter` are the asset codes of the base and counter assets of the order.